 Morriss agrees.
 “While a diversified portfolio and managing exposure to risks through hedging instruments such as derivatives are important tools, an inherent reliance upon volatility can breed ignorance to the risks building up at the systemic level,” he argues.

 All these approaches to risk management can have the appearance of prudence at the local level.
 But the aggregate market, where everyone adopts these approaches, is a different matter altogether.
 After all, the sum of individual actions is the genesis of a financial crisis.
-What these sophisticated financial innovations, with their roots in MPT, have facilitated is a widening of the gulf between financial market participants and the integrity of the overall system within which they operate and invest their clients’ capital.
+What these sophisticated financial innovations, with their roots in MPT, have facilitated is a widening of the gulf between financial market participants and the integrity of the overall system within which they operate.

 It is often useful to check in with the founding fathers of disciplines later in their lives and careers.
 Finding out what such intellectual giants had to say about their own theories and the way they have been developed and interpreted can be revealing.